Best Italian idioms and meanings

 Italian idioms add color to a language and make you sound competent and comfortable.
 Using idioms (may) make Italians think you know more of their language than you actually do.
 That’s good because it means people will respond in kind and help you both to expand your language skills and ease your acceptance into another culture.

 Idioms often reflect cultural mores, traditions, and values.
-For example, in English, you say someone is as good as gold; in Italian, someone is buono come il pane (good as bread).
-Something terrible in English can be ugly as sin; in Italian, that same something is brutto come la fame (ugly as hunger).
+For example, in English, you say someone is as good as gold; in the Italian language, someone is buono come il pane (good as bread).
+Something terrible in English can be ugly as sin; in the Italian language, that same something is brutto come la fame (ugly as hunger).

 A nonverbal idiom to be aware of is whistling.
 In the United States, at sports events, for example, you whistle (loudly) to show approval.
 In Italy, fischi (whistles) show disapproval.
 Whistling is the equivalent of booing.